A Lesson to Learn: Camber Energy Inc. (CEI)

-Camber Energy Inc. (AMEX:CEI) went up by 18.16% from its latest closing price compared to the recent 1-year high of $3.10.
-The company’s stock price has collected 68.42% of gains in the last five trading sessions.
-Press Release reported on 09/03/21 that Thinking about buying stock in Meta Materials, Cellect Biotechnology, Forte Biosciences, Camber Energy, or Denison Mines?
+Camber Energy Inc. (AMEX:CEI) went up by 16.92% from its latest closing price compared to the recent 1-year high of $3.10.
+The company’s stock price has collected 117.14% of gains in the last five trading sessions.
+Press Release reported on 09/10/21 that Thinking about buying stock in Camber Energy, Farmmi, Vinco Ventures, Globalstar, or Clover Health?

 Is It Worth Investing in Camber Energy Inc. (AMEX :CEI) Right Now?